1) Big Data Evolves the Pharmaceutical Industry

 4) Contract Developments, Collaborations, Mergers, and Acquisitions

 IQVIA predicts that the $1.2 trillion 2018 value of the pharmaceutical industry will increase by 2023 to $1.5 trillion.
 Contract development and manufacturing organizations, needing to improve speed, increase efficiencies and expand globally, are consolidating.
 Mergers and acquisitions are also being driven by an aging population with a greater demand for generic drugs combined with drug patent expirations.
 Older companies are teaming up with visionary newer investment growth companies.
 Boehringer Ingelheim’s acquisition of a biotechnology Swiss company will target immune responses in cancer research.
 The global research collaboration of Gilead and Galapagos promises new innovative drug discoveries.
 AbbVie acquires Allergan and will expand its therapeutic focus on inflammatory diseases.

 5) Advanced Compressed Air Technology

 Due to the confusion surrounding specific regulations, reliable monitoring and quality standards have slipped under the radar in manufacturing risk management.
 Pharmaceutical manufacturers continue to navigate the ISO 8573-1 internationally approved guidelines to assure maximum air quality for the particular process and product they are manufacturing.
 Air quality classes identified by the ISO 8573:2010 directives show compressed air creates the purest air.
-The compressed air is free from particles, microorganisms, and all forms of water and oil, including liquids, vapors, and aerosols.
+Compressed air is free from particles, microorganisms, and all forms of water and oil, including liquids, vapors, and aerosols.
 Regular testing is required to monitor these contaminants in certain sensitive areas and manufacturing processes.
 Some parts of the pharmaceutical manufacturing process are not required to have that level of air purity.
 Manufacturers wrestle with identifying which aspects require compressed air purification, separate the areas, and monitor and test the areas using compressed air.

 Gases are used in some manufacturing processes, and cleanroom specifications established by the FDA Industry Sterile Drug Products says that air quality should be the same or better than the air into which the gas is introduced after filtration.

 A cubic meter of untreated air may contain up to 200 million dirt particles and other substances, according to Nexflow in 2018.